Edward Millman

 Biography

-Edward Millman (1907–1964) was an American painter and muralist whose work for the Section of Fine Arts placed him among the most accomplished New Deal artists in the Midwest.
-Known for his bold compositions, strong draftsmanship, and ability to handle large narrative cycles, Millman completed major federal commissions across the United States.
+Edward Millman (1907–1964) was an American painter and muralist whose work for the Treasury Section of Fine Arts and the WPA Federal Art Project made him one of the most accomplished New Deal artists in the Midwest.
+Trained at the School of the Art Institute of Chicago, Millman developed a distinctive style rooted in social realism, strong draftsmanship, and dynamic narrative composition.

-His most significant Missouri contribution is the monumental seven‑panel mural cycle created for the St. Louis Post Office in 1941 — one of the largest and most ambitious New Deal mural projects in the state.
+Millman’s most significant Missouri contribution is the monumental seven‑panel mural cycle created for the St. Louis Post Office in 1941.
+Executed in collaboration with fellow artist Mitchell Siporin, the cycle is one of the largest and most ambitious New Deal mural projects in the state.

 Missouri Works

-Millman completed a major mural cycle for the St. Louis Post Office under the Section of Fine Arts.
+Under the Treasury Section of Fine Arts, Millman and Siporin completed a major mural cycle for the St. Louis Post Office.
 The seven panels depict Missouri’s history from frontier settlement to early statehood:

 New Deal Program Involvement

 His contributions reflect the Section’s emphasis on craftsmanship, historical clarity, and public accessibility.
-Millman’s Missouri mural cycle stands as one of the most ambitious and historically rich New Deal projects in the state.
+Millman’s Missouri mural cycle remains one of the most ambitious and historically rich New Deal projects in the state.